Pink Moon: Recording

-The tapes of the Pink Moon session also included Drake's recording of "Plaisir d'amour" (translated from French as "The Pleasure of Love"), a classical French love song written in 1784 by Jean-Paul-Égide Martini.
+The tapes of the Pink Moon session also included Drake's recording of "Plaisir d'amour" ("The Pleasure of Love"), a classical French love song written in 1784 by Jean-Paul-Égide Martini.
 "Plaisir d'amour" was on the track listing of the Pink Moon master tape box as the first track of Side Two when the tapes were presented.
-However, a note in reference to the song was included which read, "Spare title – Do not use" so the song did not make it onto the album.
+However, a note in reference to the song was included which read, "Spare title – Do not use", so the song did not make it onto the album.
 The recording, less than a minute long and featuring guitar with no vocals, was eventually included as a hidden track on UK editions of the Nick Drake compilation A Treasury (2004).
-Had "Plaisir d'amour" been included on the Pink Moon album, it would have been the only song on any of his albums that Nick Drake did not write himself.
+Had "Plaisir d'amour" been included on the Pink Moon album, it would have been the only song on any of his albums that Drake did not write himself.

+Music and lyrics

+Characterized as a fusing of "beauty and melancholy," the tracks on Pink Moon explore themes such as lust, depression and "the slimmest rays of hope," according to Josh Jackson of Paste Magazine.
+Released two years before Drake's death in November 1974, at the age of twenty-six, the lyrical content of Pink Moon has often been attributed to Drake's ongoing battle with depression.

+The songs are shorter than on his previous albums, with a total album running time of just over twenty-eight minutes.